camunda-community-hub/spring-zeebe/README.md

 [![Project Stats](https://www.openhub.net/p/spring-zeebe/widgets/project_thin_badge.gif)](https://www.openhub.net/p/spring-zeebe)

 > [!IMPORTANT]
 > This is a community maintained project.
 For the fully supported Camunda Spring SDK, refer to the [Zeebe repository](https://github.com/camunda/zeebe).
-For public information about the SDK, see [this issue](https://github.com/camunda/issues/issues/711).
+For public information about the first version of Camunda Spring SDK (Spring-Zeebe SDK), see [this issue](https://github.com/camunda/issues/issues/711).

 ## Table of Contents